 December 9, 1902– Margaret Hamilton

-I was shocked to read that tweet from POTUS dissing Hamilton.
-A year ago, he tweeted: “Very rude and insulting of Hamilton to treat our great V.P.
+I was shocked to read that tweet from POTUS dissing Margaret Hamilton.
+Is nothing safe from the reach of his nastiness? in 2017, he tweeted: “Very rude and insulting of Hamilton to treat our great V.P.
 Mike Pence to a theater lecture.
 Couldn’t even memorize lines.”
 That seemed so unnecessary.
-She was an accomplished and interesting woman, even if she was not a ten.
-I don’t blame her for booing Pence .
-The idea of flying monkeys offends his deeply held religious beliefs.
+She was an accomplished and interesting woman, even if she was not a “10”.
+I don’t blame her for booing Pence; the very idea of flying monkeys offends his deeply held religious beliefs.

 I’ve always had a special place in my heart for Hamilton.
 As Almira Gulch, the busybody who stuffed Toto into the picnic basket, or the Wicked Witch Of The West, Hamilton brought her characters to life with her expressive crusty features and her crisp voice with its rat-tat-tat clear enunciation.